rahulreghunath/Textlocal/README.md

         php artisan vendor:publish

-After that set your textlocal authentication key inside zoho.php file inside config folder and you are good to go
+After that set your textlocal authentication key inside textlocal.php file inside config folder and you are good to go

     $sms = new Textlocal();
     $sms->send('message', 'mobile number');